G Fuel Energy & Endurance Tubs–Buy One Get One 20% Off

 In military settings, endurance is the ability of a force to sustain high levels of combat potential relative to its opponent over the duration of a campaign.

 Energy (from Ancient Greek ἐνέργεια (enérgeia) 'activity') is the quantitative property that is transferred to a body or to a physical system, recognizable in the performance of work and in the form of heat and light.
-Energy is a conserved quantity—the law of conservation of energy states that energy can be converted in form, but not created or destroyed; matter and energy may also be converted to one another.
+Energy is a conserved quantity—the law of conservation of energy states that energy can be converted in form, but not created or destroyed.
 The unit of measurement for energy in the International System of Units (SI) is the joule (J).

 Forms of energy include the kinetic energy of a moving object, the potential energy stored by an object (for instance due to its position in a field), the elastic energy stored in a solid object, chemical energy associated with chemical reactions, the radiant energy carried by electromagnetic radiation, the internal energy contained within a thermodynamic system, and rest energy associated with an object's rest mass.
+These are not mutually exclusive.

 All living organisms constantly take in and release energy.
 The Earth's climate and ecosystems processes are driven primarily by radiant energy from the sun.
-The energy industry provides the energy required for human civilization to function, which it obtains from energy resources such as fossil fuels, nuclear fuel, renewable energy, and geothermal energy.
+The energy industry provides the energy required for human civilization to function, which it obtains from energy resources such as fossil fuels, nuclear fuel, and renewable energy.

 A fuel is any material that can be made to react with other substances so that it releases energy as thermal energy or to be used for work.
 The concept was originally applied solely to those materials capable of releasing chemical energy but has since also been applied to other sources of heat energy, such as nuclear energy (via nuclear fission and nuclear fusion).